zoom/zoomapps-sample-js/README.md

 The application will use loaded data instead of pure environment variables.
 This adds an extra layer of protection for secrets while developing locally.
 In a production environment, you should use a Secret Manager from your hosting platform instead.

-The [.env](.env) file should never be part of a commit or merge request and is automatically ignored by git after running one of the following:

-1. `npm install`
-2. `npm run prepare`
-3. `npm run dev`
-4. `gen-secrets.sh`

 ### Code Style